swastika0015/earlyai-docs/Getting started.md

 Green are healthy passing unit tests

-Red could be erroneous unit tests (bare with us until we improve the product) OR “good” tests that are revealing a bug.
+Red could be “good” tests that are revealing a bug or erroneous unit tests (bear with us until we improve the product).
 ![RefreshCoverage](https://uploads-ssl.webflow.com/6583e7ad2ff3f8a81492938e/663c87d85829aad6b012e157_RefreshCoverage.png)
 <br>